The onshore gas industry can impact regional communities in various ways.

 Road impacts and regional communities

-The process for identifying and managing the impacts on local and state roads from individual onshore gas projects in Queensland involve 3
+The process for identifying and managing the impacts on local and state roads from individual onshore gas projects located in Queensland typically involves 3 key steps:

 1. Estimating project traffic and assessing potential road impacts

-In Queensland, onshore gas companies are generally required to prepare a road impact assessment as part of the approval process for
+In Queensland, resource companies are generally required to prepare a road impact assessment as part of the approval process for their project’s EIS.

 2. Proposing ways of mitigating road impacts of project traffic in consultation with road authorities